All posts

 • Marketing their new business or venture

-Keep in mind that open source developers are not motivated by money.
-They do not tend to make a lot of money because they don’t have the desire for it.
-They do appreciate things like thought leadership opportunities, rank, status, and showcasing of their work—especially if that work helps them earn an income.
+Keep in mind that OSS developers are not motivated by money.
+They do appreciate things like thought leadership opportunities, rank, status, and showcasing their work—especially if that work helps them earn an income.

 • Basic needs: How well can they do their job daily?